The Significance Of Our Historic Hotel In Washington

 The new owners are three enthusiastic developers with extensive experience in renovating, restoring and revitalizing significant historic structures, mostly in and around Athens.

 Two of the developers are Michael Todd and his wife, Christy Todd, of Winterville.
 Christy is employed with the Georgia Board of Regents at the University of Georgia and Michael is leaving a 15-year career with Westinghouse Corporation in Athens to devote full time to their real estate enterprises.

-Carter earned a bachelor’s degree at UGA and a master’s at Appalachian State.
-He also holds three 6-year specialist certifications and has completed course work for a doctorate in educational leadership.
+Carter earned a bachelor’s degree at the University of Georgia and a master’s at Appalachian State.
+He also holds three six-year specialist certifications and has completed course work for a doctorate in educational leadership.

-Actually, there is a fourth partner, Christy’s father, Amit Mehta, of Waynesboro, Virginia, is a silent partner.
-All four own equal 25 percent shares in the Fitzpatrick Hotel.
+Actually, there is a fourth partner; Christy’s father, Amit Mehta, of Waynesboro, Virginia, is a silent partner.
+All four own equal 25% shares in the Fitzpatrick Hotel.

 “The DDA and all those who have loved this building and worked for its preservation welcome Christy, Mike, and Jim and wish them well,” Fievet said.
 “We offer our new neighbors anything we can do to help and to welcome them to Downtown Washington.”

 Other members of the DDA, all of whom have worked diligently to find the right buyer for the Fitzpatrick, are Pam Eaton, Shirley Gunter, Henry Harris, Debbie Jackson, Charles LeGette, and Angie Richards.
 All the members are in business in Downtown Washington.